buzz/newsdash/README.md

 ## 🛠️ Development

-Make sure you have recent versions of [Node.js](https://nodejs.org/) and [pnpm](https://pnpm.io/) installed.
+Ensure you have recent versions of [Node.js](https://nodejs.org/) and [pnpm](https://pnpm.io/) installed.

-Check out the project and start a development server.
+Clone the project and start a development server.

 ```bash
 $ git clone https://github.com/buzz/newsdash.git